Peer Review Process

 The following figure illustrates detailed information on the flow of manuscript submission, from the author's initial submission to the editor's final acceptance.

-The submission process can be summarized in the following steps:
+The submission process can be summarised in the following steps:

 1. Manuscript submission by the author (Route 1)

-3. Manuscript reviewing process by reviewers (Routes 3–4).
+3. The process of manuscript reviewing is conducted by reviewers (Routes 3–4).

-4. Notification of manuscript acceptance, revision, or rejection is sent by the editor to the author based on reviewers' comments (Route 5).
+4. The editor notifies the author of the manuscript's acceptance, revision, or rejection based on the reviewers' comments (Route 5).

-5. The author revises the paper accordingly and submits the revision, following the same process as the initial submission (Route 1).
+5. Based on the reviewers' comments, the author revises the paper and submits it, adhering to the same process as the initial submission (Route 1).

 6. If the reviewers are satisfied with the revisions, the editor sends a notification of acceptance (Route 6).